Alternative Dispute Resolution for the 10th JD Suffolk County

 How would a litigant or attorney confirm when and where to appear?

 To locate your ADR appearance information with a link to conference, please refer to NYSCEF and look for your Notification from Court documents, which should be available two weeks ahead of the session date.
-However if you are unable to obtain the information through NYSCEF,
+However, if you are unable to obtain the information through NYSCEF,

 Call our ADR Clerical Staff

-Phone: (631) 852-2400 or (631) 852-3010
+Phone (631) 852-2400 or (631) 852-3010

 Whom would a litigant or attorney contact with questions regarding our Civil ADR process or program?

-Name: Oliver Raymond Voorhees, III Esq.
+Name: Oliver Raymond Voorhees, III, Esq.
 (Ray)

-Civil ADR Coordinator
+Title: Court Attorney-Referee, Civil ADR Coordinator

 Address: 1 Court Street, Riverhead, NY 11901